NEW: NFLPA says it offered for Tom Brady to pay fine if suspension was reduced but league wanted admission of guilt

 That was a period that included the AFC Championship Game and the initial weeks of the subsequent investigation into the allegations of tampering with the footballs.

-The investigators, according to Goodell's final decision, had asked Brady's lawyers for the cell phone several times, on and before February 28.
+The investigators, according to Goodell’s final decision, had asked Brady’s attorneys for the cell phone several times, on and before February 28.
+The NFL said it learned Brady told his assistant to break the phone March 6, a day Brady was interviewed by investigators.

 The destruction of the cell phone wasn’t disclosed at Brady’s interview with investigators when he was asked for it again.